One-Touch Soccer logo

 On rare occasions (e.g., extreme inclement or dangerous weather, power outages), it may be necessary for One-Touch Soccer to reschedule games.
 We will make every effort to avoid doing this and will strive to provide as much advance notice to affected teams as possible.
 Notification will be made via one or more of the following methods: website, telephone, email, or text-messaging.
 In cases where management is forced to reschedule games, teams are still responsible for playing all their respective games.
 Inability of a team to play a game rescheduled in this manner will result in a forfeit; forfeit policies will apply and no refunds will be issued.

-Requests from teams for rescheduling games are strongly discouraged, and will only be considered at management’s discretion and according to the following guidelines: The team requesting to reschedule a game must submit a request to management via email a minimum of one week prior to subject game.
+Requests from teams for rescheduling games are strongly discouraged, and will only be considered at management’s discretion and according to the following guidelines: The team requesting to reschedule a game must submit a request to management via email a minimum of ten (10) days prior to subject game.
 Management will offer available days/times to both teams involved in the subject game for approval.
 It will be the team managers’ responsibility to coordinate and select one of the available timeslots.
 If the teams cannot agree on a new timeslot and the team requesting the reschedule cannot field a team for the originally scheduled day/time, the game will result in a forfeit.
-If both teams do agree to a new timeslot for the game to be rescheduled, the team making the original request for reschedule must pay a $25 fee prior to the game being played.
+If both teams do agree to a new timeslot for the game to be rescheduled, the team making the original request for reschedule must pay a $35 fee prior to the game being played.
 Failure to pay the rescheduling fee will result in a forfeit.
 There will be no reschedules for a game that has previously been rescheduled in this manner.

 RULES of the GAME